-Intellectual property:

-Intellectual property (IP) refers to original work (e.g., the results of a program of research) which can be treated as an asset or physical property.
-Intellectual property rights fall principally into five main areas: patents, trade secrets, copyright, trademark, design rights, but other forms of IP exist.
-Patents and trade secrets form the cornerstones of the modern knowledge economy.
-All forms of IP are covered by university policy.
+Intellectual property: Intellectual property (IP) refers to original work (e.g., the results of a program of research) which can be treated as an asset or physical property.
+Intellectual property rights fall principally into four main areas: copyright, trademark, design rights and patent, but other forms of IP exist, and all forms of IP are covered by university policy.